Click to Skip Ad

 Hisense CanvasTVImage source: Christian de Looper for BGR

 The result?
 Having come directly from the Hisense U8N, I found backlight control to be relatively weak, while the TV failed to produce the deep black levels and high contrast that I’ve become accustomed to.
-To be fair, it certainly didn’t look bad — it got bright enough for my reasonably bright living room, and colors still looked vibrant enough.
+To be fair, the TV overall certainly didn’t look bad — it got bright enough for my reasonably bright living room, and colors still looked vibrant enough.
 But again, if you’re a pixel-peeper who has come from a higher-end model, like me, you may be slightly disappointed.

 To be fair, it’s entirely possible that the TV couldn’t have Mini-LED backlighting given its slim design and flush mounting.
 But still, it’s something to be aware of, especially given the fact that the same-size CanvasTV is only a little cheaper than the Hisense U8N.